NewsLocal News

 In exchange for state money, teams would have to commit to playing most of their home games in the new or renovated stadiums for 30 years.

-The enclosed stadium would be surrounded by private developments – apartments, offices, hotels, retail, restaurants and 12,000 to 14,000 surface parking spaces.
-That part of the project, with an estimated cost of $1 billion, would be privately funded.
+The enclosed stadium would be surrounded by development – apartments, offices, hotels, retail, restaurants and 12,000 to 14,000 surface parking spaces.
+The mixed-use portion of the project, with an estimated cost of $1 billion, would be privately funded.

 Browns release new images of Brook Park stadium district, select Texas developer